chitoku-k/edgerouter-exporter/README.md

 [![][workflow-badge]][workflow-link]

-A Prometheus exporter for EdgeRouter Load Balancers
+A Prometheus exporter for EdgeRouter DDNS and Load Balancers

 ## Requirements

 - Go
-- EdgeRouter with load-balance configured
+- EdgeRouter

 ## Installation